Paul Thomas Anderson: 2020s

 Anderson's ninth film, Licorice Pizza, was released in December 2021.
 It was nominated for Best Picture, Best Director and Best Original Screenplay at the 94th Academy Awards.
 It follows a teenage actor (Cooper Hoffman) in love with a photography assistant (Alana Haim).
 In 2022, Anderson rewrote portions of Ridley Scott's 2023 film Napoleon after its lead actor, Joaquin Phoenix, who had worked with Anderson, threatened to leave the project.

-On January 10, 2024, it was announced that Leonardo DiCaprio, Regina Hall and Sean Penn were cast in Anderson's upcoming project One Battle After Another, based at Warner Bros.
+On January 10, 2024, it was announced that Leonardo DiCaprio, Regina Hall, and Sean Penn were cast in Anderson's tenth film One Battle After Another, based at Warner Bros.
 Pictures.
-The film is a loose adaption of Thomas Pynchon's novel, Vineland, with only a few narrative similarities; as Anderson described it, "with [Pynchon's] blessing" he "stole the parts that really resonated with me and started putting all these ideas together."
+The film is a loose adaptation of Thomas Pynchon's novel, Vineland, with only a few narrative similarities; as Anderson described it, "with [Pynchon's] blessing" he "stole the parts that really resonated with me and started putting all these ideas together."
 Anderson first expressed a desire to adapt the novel around the release of Inherent Vice.

 Production began in California that month with a reported $100 million budget.
 In the following February, Licorice Pizza actress Alana Haim and singer Teyana Taylor had joined the cast.
 One Battle After Another was released on September 26, 2025, to critical acclaim.
 It grossed $22 million at the box office in its opening weekend and achieved a $200 million total gross, and became Anderson's highest-grossing film.
+Among the film's numerous accolades, Anderson won the Oscars for Best Director, Best Adapted Screenplay and Best Picture at the 98th Academy Awards.

 Other work

 In 2000, Anderson wrote and directed a segment for Saturday Night Live with Ben Affleck, "SNL FANatic", based on the MTV series FANatic.
-He was a standby director during the 2005 filming of Robert Altman's A Prairie Home Companion for insurance purposes, as Altman was 80 years old at the time.
+He was a standby director during the 2005 filming of Robert Altman's A Prairie Home Companion for insurance purposes, as Altman was 80 years old and in poor health.
 In 2008, Anderson co-wrote and directed a 70-minute play at the Largo Theatre, comprising a series of vignettes starring Maya Rudolph and Fred Armisen, with a live score by Jon Brion.

-Anderson has directed music videos for acts including Fiona Apple, Radiohead, Haim, Joanna Newsom, Aimee Mann, Jon Brion and Michael Penn.
+Anderson has directed music videos for acts including Fiona Apple, Radiohead, Haim, Joanna Newsom, Aimee Mann, Jon Brion, and Michael Penn.
 He directed a short film for Haim in 2017, Valentine, featuring three musical performances.
 In 2023, Anderson collaborated with Yorke and Greenwood again on the videos for "Wall of Eyes" and "Friend of a Friend", by their band the Smile.